GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 }
 ```

-In the code above, we have set a different root size depending on the viewport.
+In the code above, we have set a different root size depending on the viewport of a device.
 The `h1` will scale as follows:

 - 20px * 2.6
 - 16px * 2.6